FELLOWSHIP FREQUENTLY ASKED QUESTIONS (FAQ)

 Who reviews the applications?

-The submitted applications will be evaluated by a team of co-workers and project supervisors from the corresponding research areas.
+The submitted applications will be evaluated by a team of co-workers including the heads of the research programmes, project managers from the corresponding projects as well as the fellowship coordinator.
 If the project proposals connect to research projects of other colleagues, they will be consulted as needed.
 The final decisions will be reached in consultation with the directors.

 Will I be informed about the current status of my application, before the final decisions are announced?
 When will chosen candidates be notified?